 Measure Would Provide Treatment, Rather than Jail Time, for Minor Offenses

-(TRENTON) – An Assembly panel on Monday approved bipartisan legislation sponsored on the Democratic side by Assembly members Reed Gusciora, Angel Fuentes and Pamela Lampitt that would help individuals charged with petty or disorderly offenses avoid jail time by creating an alternative to typical prosecution.
+A Senate Panel on Thursday advanced legislation sponsored by Assembly members Reed Gusciora, Angel Fuentes and Pamela Lampitt that would help individuals charged with petty or disorderly offenses avoid jail time by creating an alternative to typical prosecution.

 “Alternative programs like this can help keep people’s lives on track, make sure they get the treatment they need and save taxpayers money in the long-run said,” Gusciora.
 “As a municipal prosecutor, I know how strained our criminal justice system is.
 This would help alleviate some of that burden and save lives in the process.”

 The bill (A-3598/S-2588) would establish a conditional dismissal program in municipal court similar to existing supervisory treatment programs, which would allow individuals charged with a disorderly persons offense or petty disorderly persons offense to have the charges dismissed if they successfully complete a supervisory treatment program.